pbout/sdp-sp3-SML/README.md

 # Assignment One

-The first coursework assignment on a Simple Machine Language (SML) interpreter.
+The first coursework assignment on a Simple sml.Machine Language (SML) interpreter.

 The aim of this assignment is to give you practice with subclasses, modifying existing code, and the use of reflection.